hammzj/cypress-load-balancer/README.md

 ### Tests

 Unit tests can be run with `yarn run test`.
 These run all unit tests, but also local Cypress example scripts and CLI scripts in mocha, which can take a long time to run.
-The long running example and CLI scripts can be skipped temporarily with `SKIP_LONG_TESTS=1 yarn run test`, or `yarn run test:skip-long-tests`.
+The long-running example and CLI scripts can be skipped temporarily with `SKIP_LONG_TESTS=1 yarn run test`, or `yarn run test:skip-long-tests`.

 There are also example scripts for running Cypress, and those scripts start with `example:`.